 Since the number of \glspl*{dof} in the local optimization problem at an updating node in \gls*{dansep} depends on the number $B$ of direct neighbors of the updating node, the choice of \gls*{wasn} tree-pruning strategy is crucial and impacts the convergence speed of the algorithm.
 In this paper, a tree-pruning strategy that maximizes the number of \glspl*{dof} at the updating node is proposed.
 Using this strategy, simulated experiments show that \gls*{dansep} converges as fast as \gls*{danse} in \gls*{fc} \glspl*{wasn} and faster than \gls*{tidanse} in any non-\gls*{fc} \gls*{wasn} topology.
 In general, it is observed that the more connections exist between nodes of the original non-pruned \gls*{wasn}, the faster \gls*{dansep} can converge.

-All in all, the proposed \gls*{dansep} algorithm can be viewed as an all-round alternative to \gls*{danse} and \gls*{tidanse} which (i) merges the advantages of both, (ii) reconciliates their differences into a single formulation, and (iii) shows advantages of its own in terms of communication bandwidth usage in \gls*{fc} \glspl*{wasn}.
+The \gls*{dansep} algorithm can be viewed as an all-round alternative to \gls*{danse} and \gls*{tidanse} which (i) merges the advantages of both, (ii) reconciliates their differences into a single formulation, and (iii) shows advantages of its own in terms of communication bandwidth in \gls*{fc} \glspl*{wasn}.

+In~\cite{didierImprovedTopologyIndependentDistributeda}, a brief high-level description of the \gls*{dansep} algorithm was introduced.
+In this paper, we provide more details, including a communication complexity analysis, a computational complexity analysis, the addressing of several implementation aspects, and more extensive simulation results including dynamic topologies, \gls*{gevd}-based filter updates, and simulations in a realistic speech enhancement setting where signal statistics are estimated from the available microphone recordings.
+Importantly, a convergence proof is provided, formally demonstrating that \gls*{dansep} converges towards the centralized solution in any topology-unconstrained \gls*{wasn}.

-\subsection{Paper organization}
+\subsection{Paper Organization}

-In~\secref{sec:prob_statement}, the problem statement is established, defining the signal model and the centralized \gls*{mwf} solution to the node-specific signal estimation problem.
+In~\secref{sec:prob_statement}, the signal model is defined and the centralized \gls*{mwf} solution to the node-specific signal estimation problem is given.
 In~\secref{sec:dansep}, the \gls*{dansep} algorithm is formally introduced, including practical considerations, and its convergence towards the centralized solution is proven.
 In~\secref{sec:res}, simulation results are provided to quantitatively evaluate the performance of \gls*{dansep} for different tree-pruning strategies and to compare its performance with that of \gls*{danse} and \gls*{tidanse}.
 Finally, conclusions are formulated in~\secref{sec:ccl}.